 Note - if the Merger had been De Minimis, the special Participant Count Date rule would not apply (i.e., Plan A's Participant Count Date would have been December 31, 2020).
-Exception - if, in a De Minimis merger, the surviving plan was the smaller of the two plans, the special Participant Count Date rule would apply.
+Exception - if the plan reports that the Merger is De Minimis, but the surviving plan was the smaller of the two plans, the special Participant Count Date rule would apply.
+See instructions for item 14e for a description of which plan is considerers the "smaller" of the two plans.

 Example 5 (Mid-year Merger) - Plan A is a calendar year plan.
 Plan B has a plan year that begins on March 1.
-On February 1, 2020, Plan B merges into Plan A.
+On February 1, 2021, Plan B merges into Plan A.

-The Merger's impact on 2020 premiums is as follows:
+The Merger's impact on 2021 premiums is as follows:

 - The Merger has no effect on Plan A's premium obligation.
-Among other things, that means the Flat-rate Premium is based on the participant count as of December 31, 2019 (i.e., the Plan B participants that merged into Plan A on February 1, 2020 are not included). - Plan B is not required to submit a Comprehensive Premium Filing because the plan ceased to exist before its 2020 plan year would have begun (i.e., before March 1, 2020). - Plan A reports the Merger in the "Transfers from other plans" item. - Because the Merger did not occur until after the due date for Plan B's 2019 Comprehensive Premium Filing, PBGC expects that Plan B would not have reported that 2019 would be its "Final Filing" as part of its 2019 filing.
-As long as Plan A properly reports the Merger in its 2020 filing, it is not necessary to amend Plan B's 2019 filing to indicate that it's the final filing.
+Among other things, that means the Flat-rate Premium is based on the Participant count as of December 31, 2020 (i.e., the Plan B Participants that merged into Plan A on February 1, 2021 are not included). - Plan B is not required to submit a Comprehensive Premium Filing because the plan ceased to exist before its 2021 plan year would have begun (i.e., before March 1, 2021). - Plan A checks the "Transferee Plan" box (item 14a) and the "Merger" box for the type of transfer question (item 14c).
+The De Minimis question (item 14e) is left blank because the transfer did not occur at the beginning of Plan A's plan year. - Because the Merger did not occur until after the due date for Plan B's 2020 Comprehensive Premium Filing, PBGC expects that Plan B would not have reported that 2020 would be its "Final Filing" as part of its 2020 filing.
+As long as Plan A properly reports the Merger in its 2021 filing, it is not necessary to amend Plan B's 2020 filing to indicate that it's the final filing.

 Example 6 (Mid-year Merger) - Plan A is a calendar year plan.
 Plan B has a plan year that begins on October 1.
-Plan B merges into Plan A on December 1, 2020.
+Plan B merges into Plan A on December 1, 2021.
 The Merger's impact on premiums is as follows:

-- Plan A: The Merger has no effect on the amount of Plan A's 2020 premium.
-Because the Merger occurs after the due date for Plan A's 2020 Comprehensive Premium Filing, Plan A will not report the Merger in in the "Transfers from other plans" item until the 2020 filing. - Plan B: Although Plan B's 2020 plan year is a Short Plan Year (October 1, 2020 November 30, 2020), Plan B's 2020 premium is not prorated because the Short Plan Year was created as the result of a mid-year Merger.
-In its 2020 Comprehensive Premium Filing, Plan B reports the Merger in the "Transfers to other plans" item and in the "Final Filing" item.
+- Plan A: The Merger has no effect on the amount of Plan A's 2021 premium.
+Because the Merger occurs after the due date for Plan A's 2021 Comprehensive Premium Filing, Plan A will not report the Merger in in the "Transfers between plans" item until the 2022 filing. - Plan B: Although Plan B's 2021 plan year is a Short Plan Year (October 1, 2021 November 30, 2021), Plan B's 2021 premium is not prorated because the Short Plan Year was created as the result of a mid-year Merger.
+In its 2021 Comprehensive Premium Filing: - Plan B indicates this is a "Final Filing" due to Merger in item 13.